 Twin Eagles Community School for kids ages 6 - 13

-Twin Eagles Community School, our weekly homeschool nature program, is a nature based outdoor program for homeschooled youth ages 6 - 13 that runs in three seasonal blocks Autumn, Winter, and Spring.
-Children spend one day a week outside with our instructors deepening connections with nature, community, family, and self.
+Twin Eagles Community School, our weekly (Sandpoint) or biweekly (Spokane) homeschool nature program, is a nature based outdoor program for homeschooled youth ages 6 - 13 that runs in two seasonal blocks Autumn and Spring.
+Children spend one day a week (Sandpoint) or one day every two weeks (Spokane) outside with our instructors deepening connections with nature, community, family, and self.
 A deep and intimate relationship with the natural world is fostered through activities such as making fire by friction, storytelling, games, animal tracking, learning wild edible plants, animal forms, sensory awareness, and more.

 - Jennifer Ott

 Twin Eagles Community School Sandpoint, our weekly homeschool nature program, is held at Camp Stidwell - located about 20 minutes south of Sandpoint, Idaho.
 This is a beautiful location on Mirror Lake in Sagle, Idaho.
 Camp Stidwell is a private camp owned and operated by Sandpoint Kiwanis.
 We are blessed with access to over 160 acres that includes lake frontage, mature diverse forests, meadows, as well as access to Mirror Creek.
 Other facilities include a large outdoor pavilion, outhouses, and a well-stocked first aid station.